 2) Reconsider measurement methods

 So far, most tech partner evaluations have centered on one thing: CPMs.
 But judging tech partners solely on the cost of ad units can be a bad move.
-Just because advertisers pay high CPMs, doesn’t necessarily mean placements will be good for publisher sites or audiences.
-For example, prioritizing revenue could mean ads that load slowly or disrupt consumers slip through the quality-net, diminishing the user experience and publisher reputation.
+Just because advertisers pay high CPMs doesn’t necessarily mean placements will be good for publishers or their audiences.
+For example, prioritizing revenue could mean ads that load slowly or otherwise disrupt a consumer’s experience can slip through the quality net, diminishing the experience and, in turn, the publisher’s reputation.

 3) Remember audience needs

 Last, but by no means least, is the need to ensure that the content ad tech partners serve aligns with audience needs.
 User engagement and revenue must be on equal footing, and so tracking engagement metrics — such as how long individuals spend with ads and subsequent interactions — is essential.

 This is especially true as the market continues to mature toward cost per second (CPS) and cost per hour (CPH) advertising, to complement the traditional CPM approach.
 If reporting reveals that an ad tech partner only fuels a slight increase in yield, but a significant decrease in audience satisfaction, it’s a near-unmistakable sign that the partnership should be under serious scrutiny.

 Analyzing ad tech partners isn’t simple, but it is imperative, both for business longevity and audiences.
 By embracing in-depth reporting and setting their sights further than CPMs, publishers can hone in on their most valuable partners, identify where the stack could be trimmed, and make sure their balance sheets level with the user experience.